The following policies apply to monthly assistance payments and corrective payments:

 (3) the commissioner shall mail monthly assistance payment checks within time to allow postal service delivery to occur no later than the first day of each month.
 Monthly assistance payment checks must be dated the first day of the month.
 The commissioner shall issue electronic benefits transfer payments so that caregivers have access to the payments no later than the first of the month;

-(5) the commissioner, with the advance approval of the commissioner of management and budget, may issue cash assistance grant payments up to three days before the first day of each month, including three days before the start of each state fiscal year.
+(5) the commissioner, with the advance approval of the commissioner of finance, may issue cash assistance grant payments up to three days before the first day of each month, including three days before the start of each state fiscal year.
 Of the money appropriated for cash assistance grant payments for each fiscal year, up to three percent of the annual state appropriation is available to the commissioner in the previous fiscal year.
-If that amount is insufficient for the costs incurred, an additional amount of the appropriation as needed may be transferred with the advance approval of the commissioner of management and budget.
+If that amount is insufficient for the costs incurred, an additional amount of the appropriation as needed may be transferred with the advance approval of the commissioner of finance.

 Alternatives to paying assistance directly to a participant may be used when: